kmahyyg/forticlient-7-docker/README.md

 # Forticlient 7 VPN Only - Podman

-**Note: due to limitation of Forticlient implementation and Docker hardcoded bind-mount behaviour, this image should only be run using Podman.**
+**Note: Due to limitation of Forticlient implementation and Docker hardcoded bind-mount behaviour, this image should only be run using Podman.**

-**Note: this script will detect container internal environment, and will refuse to execute if NOT podman.**
+**Note: This image will detect container internal environment, and will refuse to execute if NOT podman.**

+**Note: Forticlient requires a TTY to work, so getting update from stdout may miss data.
+Be careful when you automate something.**

+**Note: You should disable outside network manager for newly created virtual interface to prevent unexpected issue.**

 ## Usage